Glossary

 A list of mandatory software dependencies that must be included in a project in order to meet the needs of the user.
 Examples of requirements include specified open source languages and version, libraries, and build options.

-Requirements files can be uploaded to the platform in the following formats:
+Requirements files can be uploaded to the Platform in the following formats:

 Python projects